nesi/snakemake_workshop/docs/workshop_material/supplementary/99_appendix_use_conda_environments.md

-# Appendix - Use conda environments
+# Supp.
+2 - Use conda environments